Rain on the shores of Mt. Hood’s Salmon River.

 Bark, bark, bark!
 Rain was excited to be out in the forest, excited to see the snow, and excited to be alive.
 Clearly Rain was enjoying her forest barking.
 (When I tried catching Rain’s forest barking on camera, she was of course completely silent.)

 After exploring a more developed area of the site and throwing some snowballs at rain in a closed parking lot, we headed off on a longer trail which was far more slushy and uneven.
-At some points of the trail, two of us needed to careful navigate around the trail which had become a very deep puddle!
+At some points of the trail, two of us needed to carefully navigate around the trail which had become a very deep puddle!

 Rain, of course, waded right through these slush puddles without a care in the world.